theory/theory.pm/source/about/index.md

 written in [Markdown](http://daringfireball.net/projects/markdown/).
 You can [subscribe to the feed](/atom.xml) if that's your thing.

-The visual style of this blog is a modified version of [Aron Cedercrantz’s BlogTheme](https://github.com/rastersize/BlogTheme), the license for which can be
+The visual style of this blog defined by [theory-theme](https://github.com/theory/theory-theme/), a modified version of [Aron Cedercrantz’s BlogTheme](https://github.com/rastersize/BlogTheme), the license for which can be
 [found here](https://github.com/rastersize/BlogTheme/blob/master/LICENSE).
 The